teachthenet/pycraft/lesson_7.md

 # CHALLENGE 3

-Add a new spell called "bird" that teleports you 100 blocks above your current position, waits 3 seconds, then teleports you back to your original position - thus giving you a bird's eye view of your current location.
+Add a new spell called "bird".
+This spell should create a block 99 blocks above your current position, then teleport you 100 blocks above your current position (onto that newly created block/platform).
+It should wait 3 seconds, then teleport you back to your original position and destroy the temporary block/platform.
+Thus, this spell gives you a bird's eye view of your current location.

 # CHALLENGE 4